 DWI convictions are a serious matter.
 They entail various legal penalties and can permanently damage an individual’s reputation.
 After a DWI charge, you may feel stressed, frightened, and confused.

 However, you don’t need to face your charges alone.
-Our firm is here for those with DWI cases in Fort Bend County.
+Our Fort Bend County criminal defense lawyers are here to assist you.
 We can stand toe-to-toe with prosecuting attorneys and push for a case dismissal.

 How a DWI Can Contest Your Charge

-These are a few ways a DWI lawyer serving Fort Bend County can work towards challenging your DWI charg
+These are a few ways a DWI lawyer serving Fort Bend County can work towards challenging your DWI charges:

 - Argue that you were pulled over without probable cause: Police officers can’t pull drivers over for no reason.
 In your case, there must be a verifiable reason you were stopped on the roadway.
 If there wasn’t, we could challenge the grounds for your initial arrest.